CDTFA Audit vs. IRS Audit – What’s the Difference?

 What is the main difference between a CDTFA audit and an IRS audit?

-A CDTFA audit focuses on sales and use tax compliance, while an IRS audit targets federal income tax reporting.
-Each agency reviews different types of transactions, records, and liabilities.
+A CDTFA audit focuses on sales and use tax compliance in California, while an IRS audit reviews federal income tax returns and reporting accuracy.

-Can I be audited by both CDTFA and the IRS at the same time?
+Can CDTFA and IRS audits happen at the same time?

 📣 About the Author